rdonnelly/marvelsdb-json-data/README.md

 ## JSON text editing tips

-Full description of (very simple) JSON format can be found [here](http://www.json.org/), below there are a few tips most relevant to editing this repository.
+Full description of (very simple) JSON format can be found at [json.org](http://www.json.org/), below there are a few tips most relevant to editing this repository.

-#### Non-ASCII symbols
+### Non-ASCII symbols

 When symbols outside the regular [ASCII range](https://en.wikipedia.org/wiki/ASCII#ASCII_printable_code_chart) are needed, UTF-8 symbols come in play.
 These need to be escaped using `\u<4 letter hexcode>`.